Learn How to Roast Red Peppers – Roasting red peppers is quick and easy; you can use this for salads, sandwiches, and

 Once you make these roasted red peppers, you’ll instantly be hooked and make them often, we don’t blame you — these roasted peppers are delicious!
 They are exceptional for adding tons of flavor to any dish.
 Roasted peppers are perfect for sandwiches, in salads, with pasta, and even on their own.
 I love making a huge tray of them and keeping them in the refrigerator for the week.

 When buying red peppers or any pepper for that matter, we always purchase organic!
-Most if not all our produce we buy is organic.
+Most if not all our produce that we buy is organic.
 If we can’t find it organic, we go for local.
 Bell Peppers are a part of the dirty dozen, so that is why we suggest that you purchase peppers that are grown organically.

 When cutting up the peppers to make roasted peppers I cut more than we will roast, so we have some for a snack now and later.

 Roasting peppers is the same method for any color pepper, not just red peppers.
 First things first, make sure you have a designated cutting board for fruits, vegetables, poultry, meat, and fish.

 To roast peppers, it’s pretty simple, but first, preheat your oven to 400.
 Now you need to wash and cut your peppers.
 I like to hold on to the stem and cut down with my knife and get good size pieces.
 I leave the stem and seeds intact – no mess!
 Trim off the rest, and you have a great snack. 🙂